project-chip/connectedhomeip/docs/silabs/thread/RASPI_IMG.md

 The Raspberry Pi should be connected to a network - this could be Ethernet or a Wi-Fi network.

-> NOTE: If you cannot connect your Rasberry Pi to a network over Wi-Fi or
+> NOTE: If you cannot connect your Raspberry Pi to a network over Wi-Fi or
 > Ethernet you do have the option to connect a monitor and keyboard the the
 > Raspberry Pi and interact with it that way.
 In this case you do not need to
 > connect your Raspberry Pi to a network as you can interface with it directly